+D

-Power supply external 12V - 48V DC Current consumption up to 5A (depending on the voltage) from external power supply Current in the motor winding up to 3A Protection types current overload protection, voltage overload protection, short circuit protection, motor hotplug/unplug protection Motion modes move left/right, move to point, shift on delta, continuous speed, acceleration and deceleration ramps, backlash compensation mode, automatic home position calibration mode Step modes full-step, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128, 1/256 Rotation speed up to 35 000 full steps per second Speed profile trapezoidal Position counter 40 bit Feedback Single-ended and differential quadrature encoder (optional) Limit switches 2 Feedback bandwidth 200 kHz for single-ended and 5MHz for differential encoder
+Power supply external 12V - 36V DC

+Current consumption up to 5A (depending on the voltage) from external power supply, up to 400mA from USB

+Current in the motor winding up to 3A

+Protection types current overload protection, voltage overload protection, short circuit protection, motor hotplug/unplug protection

+Motion modes move left/right, move to point, shift on delta, continuous speed, acceleration and deceleration ramps, backlash compensation mode, automatic home position calibration mode

+Step modes full-step, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128, 1/256

+Rotation speed up to 35 000 full steps per second

+Speed profile trapezoidal

+Position counter 40 bit

+Feedback quadrature encoder (optional)

+Limit switches 2

+Feedback bandwidth 200 kHz

-Note: The controller's working voltage range is 12V to 48V DC.
-The voltage limits are 12V and 50V DC.
-If the voltage exceeds 50V, the controller is guaranteed to fail.
-If the voltage falls below 12V, the controller turns off.
+Note: The controller's working voltage range is 12V to 36V DC.
+The voltage limits are 2V and 48V DC.
+If the voltage exceeds 48V, the controller is guaranteed to fail.
+If the voltage falls below 2V, the controller will be unable to rotate the motor.